 Soil aeration is the greenkeepers’ mantra.
 It opens up the soil structure to allow water to drain away quickly and roots to breath.

 But aeration does much more than improve your lawn.
 It also makes the ground a lot more hospitable for important creatures such as earthworms and soil microbes.

 Plant some wildflowers

-A lovely dense sward of wild flowers and grasses creates wonderful winter habitat for small creatures.
+A lovely dense sward of wildflowers and grasses creates wonderful winter habitat for small creatures.
 Then in spring, when the world wakes up, the wildflowers supply vital pollen and nectar for our diminishing pollinator populations.
-Not only that, a wildflower area has unique kind of beauty unmatched by any other type of planting scheme.
+Not only that, a wildflower area has a unique kind of beauty unmatched by any other type of planting scheme.

 The most reliable way to establish a wildflower area in autumn is to install some Meadowmat wildflower turf.
 Here’s how.